TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 1. Take a glance at all of the available [query methods](https://testing-library.com/docs/dom-testing-library/cheatsheet/).
 There's no need to use them all.
 But it's optimal to employ a specific method for a specific query.
 If none of the query methods suffice, there's an option to use [test ids](https://testing-library.com/docs/queries/bytestid/).

-2. Read [fireEvent](https://testing-library.com/docs/dom-testing-library/api-events/) and [userEvent](https://testing-library.com/docs/ecosystem-user-event/) API docs to get a feel of how to acheive user simulation.
+2. Read [fireEvent](https://testing-library.com/docs/dom-testing-library/api-events/) and [userEvent](https://testing-library.com/docs/ecosystem-user-event/) API docs to get a feel of how to achieve user simulation.

 3. This [article](https://tsh.io/blog/pros-and-cons-of-jest-snapshot-tests/) goes in depth regarding the pros and cons of snapshot testing.
 And [this](https://www.sitepen.com/blog/snapshot-testing-benefits-and-drawbacks) one does an excellent job of explaining what is snapshot testing in programming in general.